vanous/PollToMVR/README.md

       file will then be used for the created MVR file.
 To download the GDTF files, use the GDTF Files button on the main screen.
 - ### Discover
-    - Discover devices on the local network
+    - Discover devices on the local network or on DMX line
     - Select a network interface on which the discovery will run
+    - Select a USB based Runit interface for RDM based discovery
 - ### Add Discovered Devices
     - Add the discovered devices to a selected MVR layer
     - Create a new named MVR Layer